erwinheitzman/skippit/README.md

 **Test management tool**

-SkippyIOis created to allow for a easy to manage solution for managing failing tests.
+SkippyIO is created to allow for a easy to manage solution for managing failing tests.

 - **Easy setup.**
 - **Manage failing tests using treshold.**